tprim77/CS340-ClientServer_Development/README.md

 As a computer scientist, I approach problems and try to break them down into smaller more achievable goals.
 Building the initial CRUD module helped to build a larger project and slowly incorporate more pieces into it.
 In the future to create databases I now know how to be able to read from files and use mongodb to help build a database that is easy to use.
 There are easy ways to filter and sort options of everything in the database.

 **What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**

+Computer scientists are responsible for many aspects of software development and testing.
+They are the problem solvers responsible for making sure everything works as intended.
+My work on this project would help a company do their work better by making it more efficient.
+Being able to quickly sort through their database will improve the time they take to work with it and make it a more pleasant experience.